 - 1. Red Flag Warning overhead circuit mile days Detail the steps to calculate the annual number of red flag warning (RFW) overhead (OH) circuit mile days.
 Calculated as the number of circuit miles that were under an RFW multiplied by the number of days those miles were under said RFW.
 Refer to Red Flag Warnings as issued by the National Weather Service (NWS).
-For historical NWS data, refer to the Iowa State University Iowa archive of NWS watch / warnings.5 Detail the steps used to determine if an overhead circuit mile was under a Red Flag Warning, providing an example of how the RFW OH circuit mile days were calculated for a Red Flag Warning that occurred within utility territory over the last five years. - 2.
+For historical NWS data, refer to the Iowa State University Iowa archive of NWS watch / warnings.10 Detail the steps used to determine if an overhead circuit mile was under a Red Flag Warning, providing an example of how the RFW OH circuit mile days were calculated for a Red Flag Warning that occurred within utility territory over the last five years. - 2.
 High Wind Warning overhead circuit mile days Detail the steps used to calculate the annual number of High Wind Warning (HWW) overhead circuit mile days.
 Calculated as the number of overhead circuit miles that were under an HWW multiplied by the number of days those miles were under said HWW.
 Refer to High Wind Warnings as issued by the National Weather Service (NWS).
-For historical NWS data, refer to the Iowa State University Iowa archive of NWS watch/ warnings.6 Detail the steps used to determine if an overhead circuit mile was under a High Wind Warning, providing an example of how the OH HWW circuit mile days were calculated for a High Wind Warning that occurred within utility territory over the last five years. - 3.
+For historical NWS data, refer to the Iowa State University Iowa archive of NWS watch / warnings.11 Detail the steps used to determine if an overhead circuit mile was under a High Wind Warning, providing an example of how the OH HWW circuit mile days were calculated for a High Wind Warning that occurred within utility territory over the last five years. - 3.
 Access and Functional Needs population Detail the steps to calculate the annual number of customers that are considered part of the Access and Functional Needs (AFN) population.
-Defined in Government Code § 8593.3 and D.19-05-042 as individuals who have developmental or intellectual disabilities, physical disabilities, chronic conditions, injuries, limited English proficiency or who are non-English speaking,7 older adults, children, people living in institutionalized settings, or those who are low income, homeless, or transportation disadvantaged, including, but not limited to, those who are dependent on public transit or those who are pregnant. - 4.
-Wildlife Urban Interface Detail the steps to calculate the annual number of circuit miles and customers in Wildlife Urban Interface (WUI) territory.
-WUI is defined as the area where houses exist at more than 1 housing unit per 40 acres and (1) wildland vegetation covers more than 50% of the land area (intermix WUI) or (2) wildland vegetation covers less than 50% of the land area, but a large area (over 1,235 acres) covered with more than 75% wildland vegetation is within 1.5 mi (interface WUI) (Radeloff et al, 2005).8 - 5.
-Urban, rural and highly rural Detail the steps for calculating the number of customers and circuit miles in utility territory that are in highly rural, rural, and urban regions for each year.
-Use the following definitions for classifying an area highly rural/rural/urban (also referenced in glossary): - a.
-Highly rural In accordance with 38 CFR 17.701, "highly rural" shall be defined as those areas with a population of less than 7 persons per square mile as determined by the United States Bureau of the Census.
-For the purposes of the WMP, "area" shall be defined as census tracts.
+Defined in Government Code § 8593.3 and D.19-05-042 as individuals who have developmental or intellectual disabilities, physical disabilities, chronic conditions, injuries, limited English proficiency or who are non-English speaking,12 older adults, children, people living in institutionalized settings, or those who are low income, homeless, or transportation disadvantaged, including, but not limited to, those who are dependent on public transit or those who are pregnant.

-7 Guidance on calculating number of households with limited or no English proficiency can be found in D.20-04-003 8 Baper can be found here, https://www.fc.fod.uc/ppu//who/journale/ppu/2005_rade/off001_pdf.with the lated
+12 Guidance on calculating number of households with limited or no English proficiency can be found in D.20-04-003